 GLPs (good laboratory practices) and cGMPs (current good manufacturing practices) are regulations published in the Code of Federal Regulations (CFR).

-Chemical Solutions Ltd. is capable of performing both cGMP and GLP compliant analyses.
+SGS is capable of performing both cGMP and GLP compliant analyses.

 Good Laboratory Practices

 A quality system concerned with the organizational process and the conditions under which non-clinical health and environmental safety studies are planned, performed, monitored, recorded, archived and reported.
 GLPs apply to non-clinical laboratory studies that support or are intended to support application for research or marketing permits for food and color additives, human and animal drugs, medical devices for human use, biological products and electronic products.
 GLPs have nothing to do with the manufacturing of the product.